telerik/ajax-docs/controls/treeview/application-scenarios/general/setting-additional-properties-to-the-node-in-the-web-service.md

 ---
 title: Setting Additional Properties to the Node in the Web Service
-page_title: Setting Additional Properties to the Node in the Web Service | RadTreeView for ASP.NET AJAX Documentation
+page_title: Setting Additional Properties to the Node in the Web Service - RadTreeView
-description: Setting Additional Properties to the Node in the Web Service
+description: Check our Web Forms article about Setting Additional Properties to the Node in the Web Service.
 slug: treeview/application-scenarios/general/setting-additional-properties-to-the-node-in-the-web-service
 tags: setting,additional,properties,to,the,node,in,the,web,service
 published: True